luminus-framework/luminus/resources/public/md/routes.md

 The last rule will match any requests matching the *"/users/"* URI pattern.
 These requests will be redirected to the *"/denied2"* URI and the URI of the request will be logged.

-The `access-rule` macro has been removed in favor of specifying rule groups directly in the handler.
-This makes it easier to see how all the rules are defined and what routes each set of rules affects.

-For example, if we wanted to whitelist some pages we could write the following rule group in addition to the base rule:
+Rules can also be used to create white lists.
+For example, if we wanted to ensure that pages under the *"/public/\*"* pattern are always visible we could create the following rule group:

 ```clojure
 :access-rules